 In order to be able to compare our results with previous findings (Jongman, Roelofs, et al., 2015b) we also asked our participants to perform a conjunctive continuous performance task (CCPT; Shalev et al., 2011).
-This task is similar to the CCP task used by Jongman et al. Unlike in the task used by these authors however, participants have to attend to two dimensional features (i.e. shape and color) as opposed to only one.
+This task is similar to the CCP task used by Jongman et al. Unlike in the task used by these authors, however, participants have to attend to two dimensional features (i.e. shape and color) as opposed to only one.
 A flow a visual symbols is presented on the screen.
 These symbols vary in shapes (i.e. square, triangle, star, circle) and in color (i.e. blue, green, red, yellow).
 The task of the participants is to press a button as soon as they see a red square.
-Because participants have to pay attention to the conjunction of two dimensional features (i.e. shape and color), this task is considered to put increased attentional demands as compared to classical continuous performance task.
+Because participants have to pay attention to the conjunction of two dimensional features (i.e. shape and color), this task is thought to increase attentional demands as compared to classical continuous performance task.
 We followed the procedure depicted in Shalev et al. (2011), with participant performing a single block of this task.
 This block included 320 trials, with 30% of the trials corresponding to the target (i.e. the red square), red non square symbols appearing on 17.5% of the trials, square non red symbols appearing on 17.5% of the trials, and finally non-red and non-square symbols in the remainder of the trials.
 The inter-trial (between symbols) interval ranged between 1000 ms and 2500 ms by step of 500 ms. For each participant, we computed the hit rate.

 Cognitive functions and language production processes